 (Note: tilted sensors are not supported in the atmospheric database)Technical Conditions:

 - Unix / Linux / Windows / MacOSX

-- IDL Version 8.0 or higher or the free IDL Virtual Machine
+- IDL Version 8.4 or higher or the free IDL Virtual Machine (provided with the software)

 - PARGE Version 3.x or compatible solution if orthorectified imagery is required.